Foam Rolling After Workout: Benefits and 10-Minute Routine

 Evidence-Backed Benefits

-Infographic showing four benefits of foam rolling: reduced soreness, faster recovery, increased range of motion, and less fatigue.
+Infographic showing four benefits of foam rolling represented by icons: a bicep with a downward arrow for reduced soreness, a stopwatch with a plus sign for faster recovery, a leg icon showing increased range of motion, and a battery icon for less fatigue.

 BenefitEvidencePractical Meaning